COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 • Education, education, education.
 This is a double-edge sword.
 On one hand, it typically helps the person step outside of their symptoms and watch what is going on.
 They can realize that inflammation usually will pass, and that treatment can help to lessen their symptoms while we identify what is causing the inflammation in the first place.
 On the other hand, learning that one’s symptoms may be due to certain triggers such as certain food, or weather changes, etc, if someone has not already started to realize this, can lead to a level of vigilance that is problematic in of itself and even be triggering.

-• Avoiding known triggers (for that person) - this could be hot baths, overeating, skipping meals, perfumes, big box stores, a narcissistic family member
+• Avoiding known triggers (for that person) - this could be hot baths, overeating, skipping meals, perfumes, off gassing in stores, or a narcissistic family member

-• Access the vagus nerve (which helps stabilizes mast cells)
+• Access the vagus nerve (which helps stabilize mast cells)

 • My favorite 2 supplements for stabilizing mast cells are: